deybvagm/CarND-Kidnapped-Vehicle-Project/README.md

 > * Map data provided by 3D Mapping Solutions GmbH.

 ## Success Criteria
-If your particle filter passes the current grading code in the simulator (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!

 The things the grading code is looking for are: